punch-mission/thuban/README.md

 High precision astrometric image solving from a guess.

 > [!WARNING]
-> This package is not yet ready for production usage.
+> This package may still have significant changes until v1.

 ## To-do